daggerstab/stellarium-joystick/README.md

 the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 See the LICENSE file for the full text of the license.

+On Windows, the SDL2 runtime library will be installed together with the plug-in, as well as a copy of the SDL community game controller database.
+The SDL2 library is licensed under the zlib license.
+See the README-SDL and LICENSE-SDL files in Stellarium's installation directory for further details.

 Links